markneto/CA_2/README.md

 ## Requirement Checklist

-- [x] 1.
-Movie recycler view:
+- [x] 1. com.example.mobileapps1.Movie recycler view:
   - [x] 1.1.
-Create a Movie class with the structure specified in movie.json (provided on Moodle)
+Create a com.example.mobileapps1.Movie class with the structure specified in movie.json (provided on Moodle)
   - [x] 1.2.
 Obtain and fill data (minimum of 4 movies)
     - [x] 1.2.1.
 Obtain relevant movie data from Vue (https://www.myvue.com/cinema/dublin/whats-on) or your favourite provider and add data credits at the bottom of the app
     - [x] 1.2.2.
 Generate a random number between 0 and 15 for each movie and assign to seats_remaining